 Many records are only available online, sometimes on more than one site.
 We have listed the main sources but there may be others.
 Some records are free to view but others are available on either a subscription or pay per view basis (£).

 Eligibility for campaign and service medals is based on set criteria, usually being present in a particular theatre of war within given dates.

-Check which First World War campaign medals an individual may have qualified for: the 1914 Star or 1914/15 Star, British War Medal, Victory Medal or Territorial Force War Medal.
+Check which First World War service medals an individual may have qualified for:

 The name, rank and number of the individual will appear on the medal.
 The Ministry of Defence is not able to issue or replace First World War medals under any circumstances.

 Second World War personnel may have qualified for:

 - Africa, Artic, Atlantic, Burma, France and Germany, Italy and Pacific Stars

 Check the official description of eligibility for each medal.
 The locations and dates of service recorded on an individual’s service record will indicate if they are entitled to a particular medal.

 The Ministry of Defence Medal Office can confirm if an individual is eligible to receive Second World War or post 1945 medals and issue those previously unclaimed to veterans or their next of kin.